Value-Quality Investing India: 11.38% Returns After 4% Lost to Taxes

 - 7.1-Month Recovery - Dramatically faster than Nifty's 59.9 months

-The Central Tension: Value-quality demonstrated modest net outperformance (1.59%) with significantly higher volatility (33% vs 21%) and deeper crashes (-64% vs -55%).
+The Central Tension: Value-quality demonstrated modest net historical return advantage (1.59%) in this simulation with significantly higher volatility (33% vs 21%) and deeper crashes (-64% vs -55%).
 The payoff comes from recovery speed — value-quality's crisis performance across 2008, 2020, and 2022 shows 7 months vs 60 months recovery — which compounds dramatically over multiple cycles.
 But you must survive the deeper initial drawdowns.

 Value-Quality Concept: Why Combine Cheapness and Profitability?